IBAX-io/docs/docs/topics/vm.md

 ### Types {#types}

-Corresponding golang types are specified next to theNeedle types.
+Corresponding golang types are specified next to the Needle types.

 - **bool** - bool, **false** by default;
 - **bytes** - []byte{}, an empty byte array by default;